Comparisons between Israel and Nazi Germany: Responses

-Holocaust inversion
+Debate on antisemitic nature of the comparisons

-Comparisons between Israel and Nazism have been described as a form of Holocaust trivialization called "Holocaust inversion".
+Comparisons between Israel and Nazi Germany have been described as a form of Holocaust trivialization called Holocaust inversion.
 Author Yossi Klein Halevi said the comparison was a form of Holocaust conversion based on the dehumanizing trope of "the Jew as embodiment of evil", now transferred to "the satanic Jewish state".
 Halevi said "the Jew-as-Nazi is the endpoint of political supersessionism", in which Jews assume "the identity of our worst enemy".

 Deborah Lipstadt, the U.S. Special Envoy for Combating Antisemitism, says Holocaust inversion is a "soft-core" form of Holocaust denial, as contrasted with the "hard-core" denial practiced by David Irving, which "dilutes what the Holocaust was" by using a false comparison.
 Kenneth L. Marcus says it aims to "shock, silence, threaten" Jews who support Israel, and "insulate, and legitimize" antisemitism, because it implies the subject deserves some form of punishment and they can disguise it as criticism of Israel instead.

 Eyal Levin suggests that Holocaust inversion is becoming part of the iconography of a new antisemitism which has spread globally – particularly in the Arab and Muslim world and in Western Europe and America – often appearing in demonstrations and media portrayals.
 Bernard-Henri Lévy says this erodes societal safeguards by providing "an entirely new way of justifying" antisemitism that is subtler than yelling "Money Jews" or "They Killed Christ".

-Writing in The New Yorker, Ian Buruma opines that some critics of Israel misuse Holocaust imagery to cast Jews as perpetrators akin to Nazis.
+Author Ian Buruma opines that some critics of Israel misuse Holocaust imagery to cast Jews as perpetrators akin to Nazis.
 He argues that this rhetorical move is often made too self-righteously and may serve to ease lingering guilt over Jewish victimhood by portraying Jews as their own murderers.